Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 When to Configure replayCanvasWorkerUrl¶

-This parameter is not a "feature switch", but a deployment parameter.
+This parameter is not a "feature switch" but a deployment parameter.

-It only needs to be configured in these scenarios:
+It is only needed in these scenarios:

 - Site CSP does not allow